Counselling

 What is counselling?

-If possible, we suggest that you identify one main issue that you’d like to talk about in the session with your counsellor.
-Your counsellor will listen to you, and maybe ask some questions – and working together, the two of you will try to make sense of how you’ve been feeling.
-Your counsellor may help you to come up with some practical ways to make a difference to your problem, if appropriate; or you might prefer just to talk, and know someone has really listened.
-What we want from counselling can vary, so it could be useful to identify this before your session.
+Your counsellor will listen to you, and maybe ask some questions - and working together, the two of you will try to make sense of how you've been feeling.
+Your counsellor may help you to come up with some practical ways to make a difference to your problem, if appropriate - or you might prefer to just talk and know that someone has really listened.
+What we want from counselling may vary, so it could be useful to identify this before your session.

-What happens AFTER my counselling appointment?
+What happens after my counselling appointment?

 We encourage you to take some time to reflect on the work you and your counsellor have done together in your counselling session.
 There could be some ideas or techniques for you to put into practice, which might help you to better manage your issue.
 You may want to take some action regarding your situation (for example, speaking with your personal tutor, or contacting your GP).
-You might realise you’re able to think about things differently, once a little time has passed.
-After that, if you decide you want to talk to someone again, please do email us.
+You might realise you're able to think about things differently, once a little time has passed.

-How many appointments are available?
+How many appointments can I book?

 Who are the counsellors?